SupreethKunder/GenAI-RAG-FastAPI/README.md

-# GenAI-RAG-FastAPI (E2E)
+# GenAI-SemanticSearch-FastAPI (E2E)

-An implementation of Semantic Search with RAG & HuggingFace over movies dataset wrapped as FastAPI
+An implementation of Semantic Search with HuggingFace Transformer over movies dataset wrapped as FastAPI

 ### Services Used: